Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Introduction

 This paper makes the following specific contributions:

-\begin{enumerate} \item Demonstrate the importance of per UE deep learner instead of a single learner per BS. \item Show that knowledge of UE coordinates can improve prediction performance. \item Show that LSTMs can be used in coordinate-free RRM procedures when training data is collected over a \textit{long} period of time. \end{enumerate}
+\begin{enumerate} \item Demonstrate the importance of per-UE deep learners in BSs as opposed to one single learner per BS. \item Show that knowledge of UE coordinates can improve prediction performance {but up to a certain point in history}. \end{enumerate}